zhutoutoutousan/lotion-notes/README.md

 5. Resize events to adjust duration
 6. Click the "Export" button to download your calendar as an ICS file

+### Learning Languages
+1. Navigate to the Language Learning tab
+2. Select your target language from the available options
+3. Choose your proficiency level (beginner, intermediate, advanced)
+4. Explore different learning modules:
+   - Vocabulary flashcards
+   - Grammar exercises
+   - Pronunciation practice
+   - Cultural context lessons
+5. Track your progress in the dashboard
+6. Set learning goals and receive personalized recommendations

 ### AI Task Scheduling
 1. Navigate to the Calendar tab
 2. Click "AI Schedule" in the top right